saysayjal/AI-Questions/README.md

-Contains all the lab reports of AI lab.
+Contains all the lab reports of Artificial Intelligence in Python.